 3. “Where do you see yourself in five years?”

 It’s basically the scholarship committee’s way of finding out if you have a game plan.
-Try to envision where you want to be in five years, and then figure out how to get there.
+Try to envision during the scholarship interview where you want to be in five years, and then figure out how to get there.
 Your plan should include how long you will remain in college (bachelor’s, master’s, or higher?), internships or other outside activities that will help improve your chances of accomplishing your goals, as well as a financial strategy to cover all your expenses.

 4. “How do you plan to use the scholarship money?”

 It’s one thing to say you ‘need’ money for college, but it’s quite another to actually show a provider where the proceeds will be put to use.
 Plan ahead by creating a budget that spells out all your estimated expenses for obtaining your degree, and don’t forget to include any anticipated income you may receive from your family or other resources.
 Assure the committee that you are applying to other scholarships, as well.
-It will impress the committee if they see you are taking an active role in keeping your student debt to a minimum.
+It will impress the scholarship interview committee if they see you are taking an active role in keeping your student debt to a minimum.
 Don’t forget to bring along extra copies of your budget, too, just in case the committee wants a closer look.

 5. “Why do you deserve this scholarship?”